How to connect with friends while staying at home

 Many organisations and businesses are starting to move their work online to give people the opportunity to get involved and stay involved.
 If you find an organisation or group you’re interested in getting involved with, drop them an email or call them and see if they have online opportunities.
 Volunteer Ireland has information about volunteering opportunities across Ireland.

 SpunOut.ie’s volunteering opportunities are all possible to do from home.
 We’re always interested in articles from young people across Ireland as well as your thoughts on the content we create for the site.
-Find out more about getting involved or check out some of our recent content call outs.
-Share your story on:
+Find out more about getting involved.

 Take virtual tours together